 Iowa Lakeside Laboratory is a field station run cooperatively by the University of Iowa, Iowa State University, and the University of Northern Iowa.
-Students at all three institutions, as well as visiting students, nationally and internationally, may take Iowa Lakeside Laboratory courses for credit.
-They should check with their advisors to determine whether specific courses count toward requirements of their academic majors or minors or toward other requirements.
+Students at all three institutions, as well as visiting students, nationally and internationally, may take Iowa Lakeside Laboratory courses for credit through their home institution.

-Lakeside's mission is to provide undergraduate and graduate students an opportunity for hands-on experience in a variety of natural and human environments through its field-oriented summer courses, and to provide research facilities and support for graduate students and faculty members working on research projects in northwestern Iowa.
+Lakeside's mission is to provide undergraduate and graduate students an opportunity for hands-on experience in a variety of natural and human environments through its field-oriented courses, and to provide research facilities and support for graduate students and faculty members working on research projects in northwestern Iowa.

-Not all courses are offered every year; visit Courses on the Iowa Lakeside Laboratory website or consult summer course offerings at the University of Iowa or the other Regent institutions to learn which courses will be offered during a particular summer session.
+Not all courses are offered every year; visit the Course Catalog on the Iowa Lakeside Laboratory website or consult summer course offerings at the University of Iowa or the other public universities in Iowa to learn which courses will be offered during a particular summer session.
+Students should check with their advisors to determine whether specific courses count toward requirements for their majors or minors or toward other requirements.

 Registration usually opens in early January.
 Enrollment is limited, so students should register early.
 When they register, they must apply for housing or indicate that they plan to live off campus.